 Visit this artist's website: http://www.EmanuelAx.com

-Ax resides in New York City with his wife, pianist Yoko Nozaki.
+Emanuel Ax resides in New York City with his wife, pianist Yoko Nozaki.
 They have two children together, Joseph and Sarah.
-He is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Yale and Columbia Universities.
-For more information about his career, please visit EmanuelAx.com.
+He is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Yale and Columbia universities.
+For more information about Ax’s career, please visit EmanuelAx.com.